 Did you know that chickens can get frostbite?
 While most chicken breeds adapt well to the cold, when winter brings cold, wet, snowy weather, your flock may be more susceptible to developing frostbite.
-A flock’s susceptibility to frostbite is largely determined by their breed and the housing structures and environment that is available to your flock.
+A flock’s susceptibility to frostbite is largely determined by their breed, the housing structures, and environment that is available to your flock.
 Avoid and prevent frostbite in your flock by understanding it and the conditions that make it possible.

 What Is Frostbite?

 Frostbite occurs when extremely cold, windy, and damp weather conditions cause blood-flow to redirect to the vital organs in order to keep them warm.
 As a result, the extremities receive less blood flow and the fluid beneath the skin becomes more vulnerable to freeze.
 This results in cell damage and an eventual darkening of the affected area as tissue death occurs.
 Luckily, frostbite develops in stages, and knowing what to look for can help you better protect your flock.

 When frostbite first starts to happen within your flock, it is not always obvious.
 The parts of your chickens that are most susceptible to frostbite are the parts that are most exposed to the elements.
 These include the comb, wattles, and the feet.
 Here is what to look for:

 Stage 1: Your chickens' skin may appear slightly reddened and be cold to the touch.